What is colic?

 What causes colic?

-Growing evidence has linked the role of our gut bacteria has come into focus and studies have shown that babies with colic have lower counts of good bacteria as well as increased number of harmful bacteria in their digestive tracts.
+The reasons for infantile colic are multifactorial.
+It can be overproduction of intestinal gas, forceful intestinal contraction, hypersensitivity to cow’s milk protein, changes in intestinal microbiota or maybe all of them combined.
+However growing evidence has linked the role of our gut bacteria has come into focus and studies have shown that babies with colic have lower counts of good bacteria as well as increased number of harmful bacteria in their digestive tracts.
 This can cause all sorts of digestive problems, including colic.Read more about our important gut bacteria

 Does my baby have colic?